QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 local message delivery skips the pickle/unpickle step and is therefore much more efficient.
 The MessageRouter has a *_socket_manager* that manages a bunch of 'live' sockets; the **UdpResponder** manages a single datagram socket that responds to UDP (broadcast) messages that are used to enumerate all QMI processes in a given network; a **PeerTcpConnection** is a live, bi-directional connection to another network-accessible QMI_Context;
-at any given the, the local QMI_Context may have sockets open to multiple QMI_Contexts in other processes or even computers.
+at any given the, the local **QMI_Context** may have sockets open to multiple QMI_Contexts in other processes or even computers.
 The single **TcpServer** allows other QMI_Sockets to initiate a **PeerTcpConnection** to us.

 Message delivery among a set of QMI processes is always point-to-point; there is no routing.
-If a QMI process needs to exchanges messages with some other QMI process, it will need to have an active, direct **PeerTcpConnection**.
+In other words, for two QMI objects to communicate, they need to have an active, direct **PeerTcpConnection** to each other.

-..
-This last paragraph confuses me: TCP has plenty of routing, so what is this trying to convey?
+Sending the message to a containing QMI object, say a context owning the instrument we want to talk to, will not result in the message being routed to the instrument.

 Messaging more in detail
 ========================